ej8899/cyber101/my_teachings/git_and_github/README.md

 This training program is open for others to contribute to - be it spelling and grammar corrections, creating reference images, or adding and adjusting missing and outdated content.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

+This is very much a work in progress (at least as of 2024-08-14)

 ---
 # Git and GitHub - and Introduction